 In both 2007 and 2011, HQPL sent flyers to nearby neighbours and advertised for expressions of interest for a Community Consultative Committee (CCC).

-There is currently no specific CCC for Karuah Quarry, however a CCC meeting is held quarterly for the adjacent Karuah East Quarry were community members are able to discuss Karuah Quarry if required.
+There was no interest received and therefore a CCC was not formed.
+In the neighbouring Karuah East Quarry, during biannual CCC meetings, community members are able to discuss Karuah Quarry if required.